JustinLaGree/DBII-Project/Phase3/README.txt

 - Select the DB2 Database
 - Click on the "Import" button and browse to the ./Sql/CreateTables.sql file.
 Click "GO".
 - Open up build.gradle inside of Phase3/Java/db2
-- Using a Pixel 2 Emulator, start the application
+- Using a "Pixel 2 API 29" Emulator, start the application

-*Note: The application will still work on other emulators, but was tested on Pixel 2, so it is optimized for that device
+*Note: The application should still work on other emulators, but was tested on Pixel 2, so it is optimized for that device